 By far, this is the most professional video editor for Linux available in the market.
-DaVinci Resolve is a very powerful video editor and is commonly used by cinema production houses all over the Hollywood.
+DaVinci Resolve is a powerful video editor and is commonly used by cinema production houses all over Hollywood.
 It comes with amazing features such as editing, professional audio post-production, and color correction, enabling professionals to create TV-shows and even movies.

 Other features include a new LUT browser, shared grades, multiple playheads, Super Scale HD to 8K up-rezzing, stacked timelines, on-screen annotations, subtitle and closed captioning tools, and more.

 Due to its professional-grade features, DaVinci Resolve is not free.
 You can still try its free version to see if the software is a fit for your video editing needs or not.